How to file back taxes for a small business

 - Start by requesting transcripts from the IRS.
 You can also order your business’s account transcript to see any payments or other credits that posted to the IRS account for that tax year.

 - Gather information from your records to complete the return.
 This can be an extensive process, depending on your records.
 For a business income tax return, you’ll need to have a profit and loss statement, as well as a balance sheet.
+(Wondering why you need a profit and loss statement?
+Read our post: What is a P&L statement?)
 For employment tax returns, you’ll need to have information about employees, their wages, withholding and other items to be reported.

 - If necessary, ask the IRS for more time to file the late return, to avoid any enforcement actions (such as a substitute for return, levy, or lien).